miraDask/QuizHut/README.md

+# QuizHut
-# QuizHut is a web application project for simple Quiz system.
+Web application for simple Quiz system.
 This project is the defense project for ASP.NET Core (part of the C# Web Module at Software University).

 Test accounts: